|

 A Dog's Pad/Foot Hair

-expensive tools for this job.
-I use a small battery operated
+don't need fancy or expensive tools for this job.
+I use a small,

-palm clipper by Conairpet™ to shave the hair from between my Old
+inexpensive battery operated palm clipper by Conairpet™ to shave the

-It's small so it's easy to get between the pads.
-I found that
+It’s now yellow & black.
+It's small so it's easy to get

-rechargeable batteries provide more power for a longer duration.
+power for a longer duration.
+I like the shorter version of

-I like the shorter version of The Untangler® for the feet but you
+The Untangler® for the feet but you can use any good comb.
+I

 -